A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Classical example reproducing certain features of the FR correlations

-This is also the case in our classical example, we can show that imposing $\mathbf{I}$ also leads to an apparent paradox here.
+This is also the case in our classical example, we can show that imposing $\mathbf{I}_C$ also leads to an apparent paradox here, as the predictions do depend on the settings (the scenario violates $\mathbf{I}_C$).
 For instance, take $u=1$ and $x_2=1$, then we have $a=k_u=1$ and hence $\Lambda=x_1\oplus 1$, which gives $b=x_1\oplus x_2\oplus 1=x_1$.
 Therefore we have $P(b=0|x_1=0,u=1,x_2=1)=1$ and $P(b=1|x_1=1,u=1,x_2=1)=1$.
-If we ignore the conditioning on the settings, as allowed by $\mathbf{I}$, we apparently have the paradoxical probability assignments $P(b=0|u=1)=1$ and $P(b=1|u=1)=1$ that correspond to $b$ deterministically being $0$ and $1$ (both with certainty) whenever $u$ is 1, which is an apparent violation of $S$ as in the FR scenario.
-However we know that there is no real paradox once we correctly take into account all the settings and account for the correlations of the outcomes with the settings.
+If we ignore the conditioning on the settings, as allowed by $\mathbf{I}_C$, we apparently have the paradoxical probability assignments $P(b=0|u=1)=1$ and $P(b=1|u=1)=1$ that correspond to $b$ deterministically being $0$ and $1$ (both with certainty) whenever $u$ is 1, which is an apparent violation of $\textup{S}$ as in the FR scenario.
+However we see that there is no real paradox once we correctly take into account all the settings and account for the correlations of the outcomes with the settings.

 While the property of signalling under postselection holds in this simple classical circuit as it does in the quantum FR scenario, the exact correlations of the FR scenario are Bell non-local (or more generally, contextual) and cannot be reproduced using classical resources alone, once we fix the above circuit configuration where there is no information exchange between Alice and Bob's sides (except the shared initial state).
-In order to reproduce the FR correlations classically, one must necessarily modify the circuit configuration to allow for additional connections such as allow the settings $x_1$ and $x_2$ to depend on the state preparation, or allow for causal connections between the $\mathtt{A}$, $\mathcal{U}$ and $\mathcal{B}$, $\mathcal{W}$ operations, analogous to superdeterministic or non-local hidden variable explanations of Bell correlations (see for instance \cite{Wood2015}).
+In order to reproduce the FR correlations classically, one must necessarily modify the circuit configuration to allow for additional connections such as allow the settings $x_1$ and $x_2$ to depend on the state preparation, or allow for causal connections between the $\matholdcal{A}$, $\matholdcal{U}$ and $\matholdcal{B}$, $\matholdcal{W}$ operations, analogous to superdeterministic or non-local hidden variable explanations of Bell correlations (see for instance \cite{Wood2015}).
 The correspondence between the FR argument and Hardy's logical argument for contextuality of quantum correlations is discussed in the next section.